-The Hanseatic Museum is situated in one of the old trade houses at Bryggen.
+The Hanseatic Museum is situated in one of the old trade houses at Bryggen in Bergen.
 The museum has old interiors from the 18th and 19th centuries.

 The Hanseatic League had one of their foreign Offices at Bryggen in Bergen from approx. 1360 until 1754.
 The Hanseatic merchants traded mainly with stockfish from Northern Norway and grain from the Baltic countries.
 Only German merchants were allowed to live at Bryggen during the period of the Hanseatic Office.
 The Hanseatics were unmarried and had to live in celibacy as long as they lived in the area.
 The tenements in the Bryggen area each consists of several smaller trade houses, each run by a merchant with a journeyman and apprentices.
 All of them lived in the house.
 The Hanseatic Museum shows us what one of these trade houses would be like in the last years of the German Office at Bryggen.